How do I win?

 Now, this may all sound very profound, but what is the point?

-Well, when my partner and I decided to build Gokce Capital, we wanted it to be an infinite game.
+Well, when I decided to build Gokce Capital, I wanted it to be an infinite game.

-We wanted to build a business that we simply enjoy running.
+I wanted to build a business that I simply enjoy running.

-One that doesn’t have an end-point: a payoff point of x amount that ends our involvement in the company.
+One that doesn’t have an end-point: a payoff of x amount that ends my involvement in the company.

-And we also wanted to focus on finding ways to use our business to give as much as possible.
+And I also wanted to focus on finding ways to use my business to give as much as possible.

-While we probably only live up to this ideal about 10% of the time, striving for the impossible means we must constantly improve.
+While I probably only live up to this ideal about 10% of the time, striving for the impossible means I must constantly improve.